A Psychotherapist Goes To Therapy — And Gets A Taste Of Her Own Medicine

 Even therapists need someone to talk to sometimes.
 Lori Gottlieb is a psychotherapist who started seeing a therapist herself five years ago, when the man she thought she would marry unexpectedly broke up with her, shattering her sense of the present and the future.

-"My reaction was the reaction of everybody that I told at the time, [which] was, 'This guy's a jerk!
-You dodged a bullet!'
-Gottlieb says.
-"But once I go to therapy I start to see — or I'm forced to see — the situation, and my role in it, too."
+"My reaction was the reaction of everybody that I told at the time, [which] was 'This guy's a jerk!
+You dodged a bullet!' " Gottlieb says.
+"But once I go to therapy, I start to see — or I'm forced to see — the situation, and my role in it too."

 Gottlieb writes about her experiences as a psychotherapist in therapy in her new book, Maybe You Should Talk to Someone.
 She notes that she initially thought she needed just a few sessions to get her through her crisis, but stayed in therapy much longer — and learned a lot about herself in the process.

 "I think that therapy at any age, it helps people to relate better to themselves and to the people around them," she says.
-"It helps them to examine the way that they live their lives and take responsibility for what's not working, and also for what they can change."
+"It helps them to examine the way that they live their lives and take responsibility for what's not working and also for what they can change."

 Gottlieb says that therapy can be painful — but that's just part of the process: "People expect to feel better when they leave.
 And sometimes you do, but sometimes you don't. ...
 Sometimes you're going to talk about painful things, but only because it's going to make things easier for you."